FDU-INC/Split_LoRA/README.md

 If you've found SplitLoRA framework useful for your project, please cite our paper.

+## Update
+[2025/01/09] 🔥 We are excited to announce the release of the split_lora v1.1.0 version for Llama3 .
+This code allows you to efficiently train the Llama3 model by leveraging split learning techniques.
+You can access and review the code at the following link: [[Code](https://github.com/FDU-INC/Split_LoRA/tree/v1.1.0)]

 ## Contact Us
 + Mr. Xuanjie Hu, email: 23210240184@m.fudan.edu.cn